INVESTMENT GUIDE

 How are payments adjusted during construction?

-Monthly installments are often indexed to CUB (Custo Unitário Básico), Brazil's official construction cost index published by local engineering associations.
-CUB reflects construction-cost movement and can increase the amount paid during construction.
-For example, a $1,800/month payment might become higher if CUB rises, so I always model the full payment path before a buyer signs.
+Monthly installments are often indexed to CUB (Custo Unitário Básico), Brazil's official construction-cost index published by local engineering associations.
+Model CUB across the complete payment schedule because it can increase the amount paid during construction.

 What happens if the developer goes bankrupt?